Chapter 3 Basic class

 ## [1] 10316 37087

-Sometimes, in order to reduce the effects of sequencing depth on the diversity measurements, it is optional to perform the resampling to make the sequence number equal for each sample.
-The function rarefy_samples can invoke the function tidy_dataset automatically before and after the rarefying.
-In v0.19.0, method = 'SRS' is available to perfom normalization by scaling with ranked subsampling (Beule and Karlovsky 2020).
-The default method is method = 'rarefying'.
+Sometimes, to reduce the impact of sequencing depth on diversity measurements, it is advisable to perform resampling to equalize the sequence numbers for each sample (McKnight et al. 2018).
+The function rarefy_samples can automatically invoke the function tidy_dataset before and after the rarefying process.
+The method = 'SRS' is available for performing rarefaction by scaling with ranked subsampling (Beule and Karlovsky 2020).
+The default choice is method = 'rarefy'.
+Note that the “rarefy” method in microtable object is a shortcut call from the “rarefy” method in the trans_norm class.
+For other normalization methods, please refer to the trans_norm class help documentation and the examples in the tutorial here (https://chiliubio.github.io/microeco_tutorial/other-examples-1.html#trans_norm).

 # As an example, use 10000 sequences in each sample